A form of outline purchase agreement under which materials are procured on predetermined dates within a certain time period.

 If you are using scheduling agreements, you can work with or without release documentation.
 This is controlled via the document type.
 Working with such documentation affords the advantage that you can display the valid scheduling agreement releases transmitted to a vendor over a certain period whenever necessary.

 The schedule lines in the system have internal character.
 This means that you can change them in any way you wish.
-They are not transmitted to the vendor until you explicitly create a scheduling agreement release (technically, such a release consists of a header and the current version of the delivery schedule and may take one of two forms: a forecast delivery schedule or a JIT delivery schedule).
+The schedule lines stored in the system are not transmitted to the vendor until you explicitly create a scheduling agreement release (which may take one of two forms: a forecast delivery schedule or a JIT delivery schedule).

 The release documentation allows you to display the releases transmitted to a vendor over a certain period in order to establish exactly when you transmitted which information to the vendor.

-The schedule lines immediately have official character.
-This means that they are transmitted to the vendor as soon as you save the schedule.
+The schedule lines immediately have official character, i.e. they are immediately transmitted to the vendor the moment you save them (transmission time-spot 4 for messages).
 There is no release documentation in this case.